serverless/event-gateway/contrib/README.md

 instructions [here](https://docs.helm.sh/using_helm/#quickstart) if you have not set this up previously.

 **NOTE:** This portion of the config expects you to have a pre-existing kubernetes cluster (not minikube).
-For local development please check the [minikube](MINIKUBE.md) information below.
+For local development please check the [minikube](MINIKUBE.md) information.

 Once installed, navigate to the `event-gateway/contrib/helm` folder and install the following components: